bistro-its-berkeley/BISTRO-Starter-Kit/docs/Which-inputs-should-I-optimize.md

 An essential aspect of transit system operations is capacity optimization.
 Route capacity is the number of passengers that can be moved past a fixed point in a given unit of time.
 In addition to allocating buses with larger or smaller total occupancies, SFBL wants to alter the frequency of buses on a given route.
 The `FrequencyAdjustment` input works in concert with the `VehicleFleetMix` input so that the capacity of the route is more likely to meet demand as it changes throughout a typical workday.

-Before explaining how the input works, a few terms must be defined:

-* A **route** is made of a group of *trips* that are displayed to riders as a single service.
-Each bus route can be identified with a `route_id`.
-To understand the geospatial embedding of each Route corresponding to a `route_id`, please refer to Figure 1, above.
-* A **trip** is a sequence of two or more *stops* that occurs at specific time and is identified by a `trip_id`.
-For Sioux Faux, the existing SFBL trips corresponding to each route are described in the [`trip.txt`](/../../blob/master/reference-data/sioux_faux/sioux_faux_bus_lines/gtfs_data/trips.txt) file in the gtfs-data folder.

 Currently, Sioux Faux buses follow a *non-frequency schedule* based on their arrival and departure times to and from each stop of their route.
 These arrival and departure times are listed in the [`stop_times.txt`](/../../blob/master/reference-data/sioux_faux/sioux_faux_bus_lines/gtfs_data/stop_times.txt) file of Sioux Faux's GTFS data.
-Your role here is to decide if some routes should follow a *frequency schedule* instead of a non frequency one.
+Your role here is to decide if some routes (identified by their `route_id`s) should follow a *frequency schedule* instead of a non frequency one.
 While we term the behavior of this input as frequency adjustment, in fact, it modifies the SFBL bus headways on a particular route.
-The adjustment wipes out all non-frequency trips from the route during the specified *service period* (defined between `start_time` and `end_time`) and converts them to frequency trips according to the given `headway_secs`.
+The adjustment wipes out the whole non-frequency schedule from the route and converts it to frequency trips according to the given `headway_secs` and within the specified *service period* (defined between `start_time` and `end_time`).
 You can find a definition of these parameters in Table 3 below.
 Note that it is assumed that buses operate only on *week days* (i.e. from Monday to Friday).

-Here, we require you to provide the `trip_id` in order to derive the stop pattern and travel times as well as to implicitly reference a bus route.
-The `trip_id`s corresponding to each `route_id` are gathered in the [`trip.txt`](/../../blob/master/reference-data/sioux_faux/sioux_faux_bus_lines/gtfs_data/trips.txt) file.
-A truncated extract of the `trips.txt` file is shown on Figure 6 below.

-Each route is associated with a list of unique `trip_id`s.
-These multiple `trip_id`s for each route will allow to define multiple service periods with a new headway for a same route.
-See example in pararaph 3.3 for more details.

 ![Alt text](/Images/trips_txt_extract.png)\
 ***Figure 6: Extract of the trips.txt file***